Embassy-SF/haight-st-archive/content/exeunt/FOOM - The Organic Arrival.md

   - open-ended-intelligence
   - michael-levin
 ---
 *The following is a speculative fiction project initiated in the early days of the rise of LLMs and Midjourney.
-It is an optimistic and naturalistic take on the threat of an artificial general intelligence (the sudden advent of which in technical circles as "FOOM").*
+It is an optimistic and naturalistic take on the threat of an artificial general intelligence (the sudden advent of which is known in technical circles as "FOOM").*

-*The majority of the content this project lost to a crashed drive; this is what remains.
+*The majority of the content of this project was lost to a crashed drive; below is what remains.
 Images are AI, text is original.*

 ____